 Sixteen guests can be welcomed aboard the super yacht’s eight suites.
-A further 45 crew members find space in 30 cabins below deck.
+A further 45 crew members find space in 30 cabins below the deck.

-RISING SUN is powered by four MTU engines which allow her to reach top speeds of up to 30 knots although her cruising speed lies at 26 knots.
+The RISING SUN yacht is powered by four MTU engines which allow her to reach top speeds of up to 30 knots although her cruising speed lies at 26 knots.

 Her total volume lies at 7841 tons making her one of the largest motor yachts in the world not only by length but also weight.

 Dickie Baneberg’s father was one of the most legendary designers of all time in the industry, sometimes even called the father of yacht design.

-The yacht originally cost an estimated US $200 million when she was launched in 2004.
+The RISING SUN yacht originally cost an estimated US $200 million when she was launched in 2004.
 However, due to refits and sales RISING SUN is now valued at a price of US $570 million.

 Owner – Larry Ellison

 However, he felt like the RISING SUN was too large for him and decided to make David Geffen the co-owner of the vessel in 2006.

-The film studio executive became the full owner of RISING SUN in 2010, while Ellison purchased a smaller 88-metre (288 ft) yacht in the same year.
+The film studio executive became the full owner of RISING SUN in 2010, while Ellison purchased a smaller 88-meter (288 ft) yacht in the same year.